UF-HH/bbbbAnalysis/README.md

 ````

 ## Machine learning skims using pandas dataframes
-All developments take place inside mlskim.
-First, we merge(hadd!) the bbbbntuple files on eos in the inputskims folder by running:
+All developments (background modeling and bdt/dnn discriminator training) take place inside mlskim directory.
+For Run 2 we have three groups of data and MC samples (2016, 2017 & 2018).
+Therefore, after producing the ntuples for each year, it is convenient to put them under the same directory in eos.
+For instance, I put my 2016 bbbb_ntuples as "New2016" in /eos/uscms/store/user/guerrero/bbbb_ntuples/FullNtuples/ directory.
+Similarly, this is done for the other years.
+Next, we merge (hadd!) the bbbbntuple files associated to each MC process or data in a single file.
+This is done by running the script in the inputskims folder:
 ```
 cd mlskim/inputskims
-source haddsamples.sh
+source haddsamples.sh {eosname} ### In my case eosname is FullNtuples

 ````
-Next, one finds two main python scripts inside mlskim folder: Outputskim.py and BackgroundModel.py.
-The Outputskim.py code is able to skim over the inputskims files adding branches with new ML variables in data and MC samples.
-The parameters of the skims are specified in the config files in the folder config.
-To execute the outputskims (2016+2017+2018):
+Next, one finds two main python scripts inside mlskim folder: Outputskim.py and DataBackgroundModel.py.
+The Outputskim.py code is able to skim over the inputskims files in data and MC samples using panda dataframes.
+It takes only the branches that we are interested in for the developments.
+The branches are specified in the config files in the folder config.
+It can also create new branches if needed.
+To execute the outputskims one runs the script:
 ```
 source runOutputskim.sh

 ````
-Then, the BackgroundModel.py code creates a background model using the control region information and 3-btag data.
-This creates four weights (Weight_210_GGF,Weight_210_VBF,Weight_110_GGF,Weight_110_VBF) as branches in the output file (SKIM_MODEL_BKG.root).
-The parameters are specified in the config files in the folder config.
-To execute the background model (2016+2017+2018):
+Then, the DataBackgroundModel.py code creates a data-driven background model taking as input the control region information in 3-btag and 4 -btag data.
+The parameters of the BDT-reweighter are defined in the config files.
+The script creates four weights (Weight_210_GGF,Weight_210_VBF,Weight_110_GGF,Weight_110_VBF) as branches in the output file (SKIM_MODEL_BKG.root).
+To run the background modeling:
 ```
-source runBkgmodel.sh
+source runDataBkgModel.sh

 ````
 ## Running combine